Skip to content

 What causes DKA?

-The main cause of DKA is not enough insulin.
-A lack of insulin means the sugar can’t get into your cells, which need sugar for energy.
-This causes your body’s glucose levels to rise.
+The main cause of DKA is not producing enough insulin.
+A lack of insulin means sugar can’t get into your cells.
+Your cells need sugar for energy.
+This lack of insulin causes your body’s glucose levels to rise.
 To get energy, the body starts to burn fat.
 This process causes ketones to build up.
-Ketones can poison the body.
-High blood glucose levels can also cause you to urinate often, which leads to a lack of fluids in the body (dehydration).
+Ketones poison the body.

 PREVENTION